 COVID-19: Residential Tenancies Update

-The enactment on 30 March 2021 of the Residential Tenancies Act 2021 (the “RTA 2021”) is the latest in a series of legislation introduced since the onset of COVID-19 to regulate its impact on residential landlords and tenants.
+The enactment on 9 July 2021 of the Residential Tenancies (No 2) Act 2021 is the latest in a series of legislation introduced since the onset of COVID-19 to regulate its impact on residential landlords and tenants.
 The lapse on 12 April 2021 of the nationwide 5km movement restriction has also triggered a disapplication of certain tenant protections from termination.
-This briefing updates on current temporary COVID-19 measures, setting out the practical impact of both of these recent developments.
+This briefing updates on current temporary COVID-19 measures, setting out the practical impact of the most recent legislative developments.

 Current temporary measures in place